bit-js/byte/README.md

 ### Context
 Context is an object represents the current request.
-- `ctx.path`: The parsed request pathname, doesn't have a slash at the start.
+- `ctx.path`: The parsed request pathname.
 - `ctx.pathStart`: The start index of the pathname in the full URL string (`req.url`).
 This property can be useful for subdomain matching.
 - `ctx.pathEnd`: The end index of the path.
 When query parameters are presented, path end is set to the start of the query, otherwise it is set to the length of the URL.
 - `ctx.params`: The parsed URL parameters.
 Defaults to `undefined` with static routes.